zendesk/copenhagen_theme/README.md

 The Copenhagen theme for Help Center consists of a [set of templates](#templates), [styles](#styles), a Javascript file used mainly for interactions and an [assets folder](#assets).

 ## How to use
 This is the latest version of the Copenhagen theme available for Guide.
-Use this as a starting point to build your own custom theme.
+It is possible to use this repository as a starting point to build your own custom theme.
 You can fork this repository as you see fit.

 ## Publishing Your theme
 **Compile Sass** -  The Sass files in /styles need to be compiled before publishing.
 To compile the Sass files into a CSS file run `sass styles/index.scss style.css` on `copenhagen_theme/`